Refinery v. Redesign

 Other times, the mixing engineer or artist has never heard their work at a release-ready loudness.
 The song may not hold up at competitive levels without spectral or dynamics intervention, and that can come as a real surprise.

-So a mix arrives at my desk, and it needs help.
+So the mix arrives at my desk, and it needs help.
 The question is what kind of help.

-The instinct, and it's a natural one, is to start reshaping on my end: widen the sides, rebalance the center image to tilt forward or back, change the spectral profile of the mid and side channels independently for maximum control.
+The instinct, and it's a natural one, is to start reshaping: widen the sides, rebalance the center image to tilt forward or back, change the spectral profile of the mid and side channels independently for maximum control.
 Sometimes that's exactly what the song requires.
 But the mastering engineer should recognize when the work has crossed from refinery into redesign.
 That crossing isn't a failure on anyone's part; it is a different kind of work which deserves to be acknowledged as such.

 If the consensus is that the mix is close, that the identity is right and it just needs to translate and compete, then the mastering engineer does mastering work.
 The kind of work where, when it's done well, you can't quite point to what changed.
 The song simply sounds more like itself.

 If the consensus is that the mix needs its internal balance reshaped, then the mastering engineer applies some degree of mix bus processing.
 Sometimes this happens because returning to the mix stage isn't practical.
 Sometimes it happens because the production team wants a higher level of intervention because the mixing environment available to them is fundamentally compromised.
-In all cases, everyone involved should know that's what's happening.
-It should be a deliberate choice, not an unexamined default.
+In any case, everyone involved should know that's what's happening.
+It should be a deliberate choice rather than an unexamined default.

 And so we find ourselves back at the original question about mid/side processing.

-The line between refinery and redesign is not drawn by the technique.
+The line is not drawn by the technique.
 It is drawn by the result.
 Different engineers will draw it in different places.
-It is a line that ought to be drawn in a conscientious manner.
+It is a line that ought to be drawn consciously.